CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

    terraform apply
    ```

 2. **Verify the Changes**: Once the apply step is complete, verify that the changes have been applied correctly and ensure your environment is functioning as expected.
-The state file should now reflect the new attributes.
+The state file should now reflect the redefined attributes.

 ### Step 5: Migrate deprecated configuration